nao-amj/archive-of-the-edge/README.md

 - Enhanced metadata and relationship mapping
 - Statistics on memory types, sources, and evolution patterns

+## 🧠 Memory Network Visualization System

+The memory network visualization is not merely a static visual element, but an interactive system that automatically analyzes repository content (files, Issues, Discussions) and dynamically calculates and displays their relationships.

+### Technical Implementation

+- **Visualization Engine**: Built with the [vis.js](https://visjs.org/) library to create dynamic network graphs
+- **Relationship Analysis**: Uses natural language processing (NLP) techniques to calculate semantic relationships between content
+  - Cosine similarity for text similarity evaluation
+  - Tokenization and stemming for language analysis
+- **Automatic Updates**: The memory graph is updated automatically via GitHub Actions workflow when repository content changes

+### How It Works

+1. **Content Collection**: Repository markdown files, Issues, and Discussions are automatically collected
+2. **Text Analysis**: `.github/scripts/memory-manager.js` tokenizes content and calculates relationships
+3. **Graph Data Generation**: Analysis results are stored in `memory/graph/memory-graph.json`
+4. **Dimensional Classification**: Each node is classified into conceptual dimensions like "reality dimension", "social dimension", "cognitive dimension"
+5. **Visual Representation**: Node colors and sizes represent content type and importance, while edge thickness represents relationship strength

+### Interactive Features

+- **Node Click**: Clicking on nodes navigates to the corresponding content page
+- **Hover Information**: Hovering over nodes displays detailed information in tooltips
+- **Zoom and Pan**: Free navigation and scaling within the network
+- **Filtering**: Content can be filtered by tags and categories

+### Application and Significance

+This system transforms the repository content from a mere collection of individual files into an interconnected "network of memories."
+This makes content relationships visually understandable and allows for intuitive comprehension of connections between information.

+As new content is added, the system automatically calculates its relationship to existing content and expands the memory network.
+This mimics the associative process of human memory and thought.

 ## 🌌 Contribution Protocol

 This repository serves as a personal cognitive architecture.
 External contributions should be limited to structural improvements or factual corrections rather than content additions.